6.2.9 Fire resistance

 Timber frame walls should have adequate fire resistance in accordance with the relevant Building Regulations.

-Timber frame systems should be supported with representative test evidence to appropriate standards such as BS 476:21, or BS EN 1365-1 for load-bearing walls and BS EN 1365-2 for floors.
+Timber frame systems should be supported with representative evidence to appropriate standards.
 Supporting evidence should be relevant to the materials, systems and details proposed.